Adamados/Update-IPv6-at-Duck-DNS-via-OpenWRT/README.md

-# Update-IPv6-via-OpenWRT-to-DuckDNS
-Script to update the IPv6 at DuckDNS via OpwnWRT 19.07
+# Update IPv6 at DuckDNS and Traffic Rules at OpenWRT

 I just edit the script that found here https://forum.openwrt.org/t/get-ipv6-address-of-server-for-ddns-update/71425/31 and modify it to fit my needs

 # How to Use it
 Create a Rule at Network -> Firewall -> Traffic Rules -> Add

-## GENERAL Settings
+### GENERAL Settings
 Protocol: TCP, UDP

 Source Zone: wan, wan6